 How to Take Care of a Vacuum Cleaner

 The first step in maintaining your vacuum cleaner is regular cleaning.
-Dirt and debris that accumulate in the vacuum cleaner can damage the motor, clog the filters, and cause the vacuum cleaner to lose suction power.
+Dirt and debris that accumulate can damage the motor, clog the filters, and cause the vacuum cleaner to lose suction power.
 Here are some tips for cleaning your vacuum cleaner regularly:

 - Empty the dustbin or replace the vacuum bag: Most vacuum cleaners come with a dustbin or a bag that collects the dirt and debris.
 It’s essential to empty the dustbin or replace the vacuum bag regularly, preferably after every use.